s-pearce/iridium_disconnect_analysis/example_output/README.md

 The output are:
- 1. 1012-3.csv, created from the pandas dataframe.to_csv method on the results dataframe created from `logsdir_iridium_analysis.
+ 1. 1012-3.csv, created from the pandas dataframe.to_csv method on the results dataframe created from `logsdir_iridium_analysis`.
 It is a boolean table of results for each glider terminal log file.
 See the docstring for `logsdir_iridium_analysis` or `log_disconnect_info` for more details.
  2. 1012-3.json, a JSON file created from the summarization results dictionary